Train track maps on graphs of groups: Train Track Maps

 Given a topological representative $f\colon \mathcal{G} \to \mathcal{G}$ and an ordering $e_1,\dotsc,e_m$ of the edges of $G$, there is an associated $m\times m$ \emph{transition matrix} $M$ with $ij$th entry counting the number of times the $f$-image of the $j$th edge crosses the $i$th edge in either direction.
 The map $f$ is \emph{irreducible} if the matrix $M$ is irreducible.
+Recall that a matrix is \emph{irreducible} if for $1 \le i,j \le m$, there is an integer $\ell$ such that the $ij$th entry of $M^\ell$ is positive.
 Associated to every irreducible matrix is its \emph{Perron--Frobenius eigenvalue} $\lambda \ge 1$.
 An irreducible matrix with Perron--Frobenius eigenvalue $\lambda = 1$ is a transitive permutation matrix.
 The transition matrix of \Cref{irreducibleexample} is

 which is irreducible and for which the Perron--Frobenius eigenvalue is the largest real root of the polynomial $x^4 - 2x^3 - 2x^2 - 2x - 1$ and satisfies $\lambda \approx 2.948$.